Skip to this page's content

 • You can determine if you want to proceed with additional legal action or eviction and/or charge the tenant for repairs.

 • An assigned inspector will coordinate an inspection and will send appropriate notice.
-If the items are tenant HQS violations and repairs are not completed, the participant may face possible termination, after a last-chance notice is sent by the inspector.
+If the items are tenant violations and repairs are not completed, the participant may face possible termination, after a last-chance notice is sent by the inspector.

 To file a complaint request, fill out our Special Inspection Request form.
 You may also call our complaint line at (206) 214-1308.